The Wye Valley Way | |

 It was now very late in the day and it was highly likely that we would reach the car in darkness and of course nether of us had bothered to pack a head torch – another schoolboy error.
 I was considering Tump Farm and its scary bull and how I wasn't looking forward to walking past him again in the gathering twilight when Colin stopped and pointed to his left.

 There was another finger post pointing up along a narrow overgrown path that took us off the road and up into the high pastures.
 It said 'Whitebrook 1 ¼'.
-I was dubious about taking an untried track, given that at least the road would lead us back to the car with no further drama, but Colin had already started up the track and so I ignored my misgivings and set off after him which proved, ultimately, to be Dumb Decision #2.
+I was dubious about taking an untried track, given that at least the road would lead us back to the car with no further drama, but Colin had already started up the track and so I ignored my misgivings and set off after him.

 “What larks we're having” he might have thrown me as he laboured by.
 But he didn't.

 Back on high ground once more we both made decisions – I set off to find the track back down to the road, not checking to see if I was being followed, and Colin set off further up the field to find a sign post or another way down.
 Effectively we became separated which is another thing you shouldn’t do on a walk.
-It was as if we had set out to break as many rules of hiking as possible in one day and, therefore, was Dumb Decision #3.
+It was as if we had set out to break as many rules of hiking as possible in one day.

 “Awright?”
 He said as I opened the door, as if he'd just picked me up at a bus stop.